Student’s Library Advisory Board

 Who is on the Board?

-The Student’s Library Advisory Board is comprised of students from all majors and represents the wonderfully diverse campus community.
-Every status of student is welcome, from Freshman to Graduate and Transfer students.
-The aim is to include students who hold a variety of interests (Panhellenic, campus recreation, etc.) to ensure that the library is best serving the needs of all students.
+Students from all majors and statuses – from Freshman to Graduate and Transfer students - to best represent the needs of the entire campus community.
+The aim is to include students with a variety of interests (panhellenic, campus recreation, etc.) to ensure that the Library meets the needs of all students.

 What Does the Board Do?

-Founded in 2021, the Student’s Library Advisory Board’s mission is to give students an active voice in library-related issues on campus.
-The Board is a forum for information exchange between students and the UTC Library with a shared goal of supporting the success of UTC’s diverse student community.
+Gives students an active voice in Library planning and operations.
+The Board is a forum for information exchange between students and the UTC Library with a shared goal of supporting student success.

-Board members meet twice each semester to exchange ideas, share feedback, and propose changes to library operations.
-As well, Board members stay in contact via email between meetings.
+Board members meet 2-3 times in the Fall and Spring semesters to exchange ideas, share feedback, and propose changes to library operations.
+Board members also stay in contact via email between meetings.

 Serving on the Board is a voluntary, unpaid position.
-The benefits are having a chance to direct the library into better serving your needs and to ensure that the best possible programs, services, materials, and spaces are available for you and your peers.
-Plus, experience serving on a Board is a great addition to your professional resume!
+As a Board member, you will directly benefit by advocating for the Library to serve your needs and to ensure that the best possible services, materials, and spaces are available for you and your peers.

 How Do I Get Involved?

-Please complete this form to indicate your interest in learning more about the Board, or serving on the Board.
+Please complete the form below to indicate your interest in learning more about the Board or serving on the Board.

 Typically, a new Board is convened early in the Fall semester.
 However, requests for info are welcome at any time, as there may be an opportunity to participate in the Board or another student group at various times.